NOVEL-IN-PROGRESS

 "To Natchez?"

 "No, I go from here?
 Maybe the old woman will chase me off.
-Get the law down on me like a vagrant?
+Get the law down on me like a vagrant gonna go to jail?
 Yes?"

 "Yeah, maybe.
 But you stay till she do.
 It don't matter none.
 I seen her.
-Seen Miss Marie looking down at the laundry house when we's talking.
-She even saw me take food out the back door.
+Seen Miss Marie looking down at the washhouse when we's talking.
+She saw me take food out the back.
 I knows she has.
-You think she has?"
+You think?"

-"You said she's near to being blind.
-So, she ain't seein' much of anything."
+"But you said she's near to being blind.
+So, she ain't seein' much of nothin'."

 "No, she ain't blind.
 Not for real, she ain't.
-She just don't see me 'cause I ain't like her.
+She just don't see me.
 Anyway, why it matter?
-Who gonna dump her chamber pot when I'm gone from her for good and ain't never gonna come back?"
+Who gonna dump her chamber pot when I'm good and gone?"

-This time her laugh stymied at the back of her throat.
-Jane had been down the path to nowhere with Miss Marie, hadn't she?
-She'd walked it long enough, what with her sleeping on that rich woman's floor and all.
-It stuck in her craw maybe about as though she'd swallowed a knife.
+This time, Jane's laugh stymied in the back of her throat.
+She knew the path to nowhere, didn't she?
+She'd walked it long enough, what with her sleeping on that rich woman's floor and all, and it stuck in her craw.
+Maybe it was like she'd swallowed a knife.

 "You fed me.
 I'll pray for you!"
 Severine vowed.